micropython/micropython/docs/samd/pinout.rst

 channels, device 1 and 2 have two channels.
 So in total 3 different PWM frequencies can be used, and 8 different duty cycle values.

-The DAC output for the Adafruit ItsyBitsy M0 Express board is avalable at the pin A0.
+The DAC output for the Adafruit ItsyBitsy M0 Express board is available at the pin A0.

 |
 |